-Private Baldwin would join the Newfoundland unit... in the field... on July 11-12.
+Lance Corporal Christopher would join the Newfoundland unit in the field on July 11-12.

-A year prior to this juncture taking place in Belgium, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their period of training there at Ayr; as for Uriah Baldwin, he was as yet still at home awaiting enlistment and attestation, after which he still had some five weeks to wait before the call was to come to sail overseas to the United Kingdom.
+A year prior to this juncture, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their time of training at Ayr; as for Leo Joseph Christopher, he had not as yet enlisted or attested, and there were still some three months to pass before he would be called to overseas service in the United Kingdom.